The Nous

 You cannot think your way to God with dianoia.
 Dianoia can bring you to the door — it can help you understand the teaching, motivate your practice, work through theological confusions.
 But at some point, thinking has to step aside.
 There is a quality of interior stillness — of attentive, wordless openness — that belongs to the nous, not the discursive mind.

 This is why the tradition insists that prayer is not primarily a cognitive exercise.
-The Jesus Prayer is not a mantra you repeat while your mind wanders; it is a practice of recollecting the nous, gathering the scattered attention back to a single point, creating the conditions under which the nous can do its proper work.
+The Jesus Prayer is not a mantra you repeat while your mind wanders.
+It is a practice of recollecting the nous, gathering the scattered attention back to a single point, creating the conditions under which the nous can do its proper work.

 To encounter this tradition seriously is to begin to notice something in yourself: there is a part of you that can be still while the mind is busy, a quality of awareness that underlies and watches the stream of thought.
 That is the nous — still there, still functional, still capable of the work it was made for.